levay08/levay08.github.io/_posts/2016-10-16-frosas2016-part-III.markdown

 <i><font size="1">image from : <a href="https://farm9.staticflickr.com/8275/coverphoto/147810736@N07_h.jpg?1475937361#147810736@N07">OpenSUSE.id on Flickr</a></font></i></center></p>

 <p style="text-align:justify">
 Yeah, that's all about <x><b>The Awesomeness</b></x> in OpenSUSE Asia Summit 2016 which be held on Yogyakarta last week.
+Sorry for committee, I didn't join one day tour after that events because urgently I had call of duty 😕 .
 Thank you very much for everyone that bring this event successfully, to commitee and all participant, <x><b>YOU GUYS, ARE  AWESOME!!!</b></x>.
 See you next time!
 Terima kasih! </p>

 <p style="text-align:justify">
 MATERIALS : </p>